apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     * `light_schema_change`

-        Doris would use light schema change optimization by default.
-It is supported to turn off the optimization by set the property as false.
+        Doris would not use light schema change optimization by default.
+It is supported to turn on the optimization by set the property as true.

-        `"light_schema_change"="false"`
+        `"light_schema_change"="true"`

     * Dynamic partition related